 Callendar Business Park

-After taking all the evidence into account, Scottish Ministers will either:
+After taking all the evidence into account, the reporter will either:

 - issue a decision (if the authority originally failed to give one)